Know Your Breed

 Why "No to Silver Labs"?

-Silver is not a recognized color of the Labrador; they are registered with the AKC as Chocolate.
+Silver is not a recognized color of the Labrador although at this time, they are registered with the AKC as Chocolate.
 Silver Labradors, carry a "dilute" gene and unlike the yellow and chocolate (or liver) colors, have not been recorded in Stud Books since the 1800's.
 Efforts to trace the origin of this color have resulted in the claim that the lines connect back to a Breeder of both Labs and Weimaraner's in the 1940's - the Weimaraner being the only breed known to carry the "dilute" gene universally (they do not carry the dominant "D" gene, getting one from the Dam and one from the Sire).
 This kennel was also known for the "rare pointing lab", pointing being a trait of the Weimaraner.
 It is possible that a breeding took place introducing the gene to certain lines of Labradors.
 While it is also possible that recessive gene was hidden until generations of inbreeding allowed two recessive carriers to breed, the controversy still rages as to whether or not Breeders should strive to produce a Silver Labrador in tradition of improving the breed.

 Silvers were not seen in New Zealand until 2006 and were the offspring of imported Labs from the U.S.A.; that nation and Australia have issued "high alert" notices regarding health issues, including epilepsy, for the Silver Labs.
 The very fact that the breed is seen worldwide and had no dilute Silver ever registered or recognized until recently supports the belief that these are not purebred Labradors and that the dilute gene, carried universally by the Weimaraner, was introduced through cross-breeding by an American breeder.